 Features of Enontekiö

 The spruce and pine treelines end near the southern border of Enontekiö.
-From this treeline, the vegetation becomes hardier and sparser, revealing more of the barren tundra.
+From this treeline, the vegetation becomes hardier and sparser, revealing more of the barren tundra-like surroundings.
 Enontekiö is also the only part of Finland that intersects the Scandinavian Mountains, featuring 22 mountains above 1000m, including the country’s highest, Halti, as well as the iconic Saana.
 From these rocky hillsides, you can clearly see the peaks of the mountain range climbing skyward across the border in Norway.
 The rocky mountains, fells and plateaus continue south, through a dozen wilderness areas and nature reserves, into the Pallas-Yllästunturi National Park.

 Water-wise, Enontekiö has four major riverways: the border rivers (Könkämäeno, Muonio and Tornio Rivers), the Lätäseno River in Käsivarsi Wilderness Area, and the Ounasjoki and Pöyrisjoki Rivers.
 Of its more than 800 lakes, most are small, though there are a few notable exceptions, including Lake Ounasjärvi near the capital village of Hetta and Lake Kilpisjärvi at the northwestern tip of the arm.

-Despite the harsh tundra landscapes, the climate in Enontekiö is slightly milder than in central Lapland due to the proximity to the Arctic Ocean (40 min by car from Kilpisjärvi) and the Gulf Stream.
+Despite the harsh tundra-like landscapes, the climate in Enontekiö is slightly milder than in central Lapland due to the proximity to the Arctic Ocean (40 min by car from Kilpisjärvi) and the Gulf Stream.

 The population of Enontekiö is gathered in small villages across the municipality, and tourism is their main livelihood.
 Retail trade across the Norwegian border is an important factor in the retail services here.
 Reindeer herding is still an important livelihood, and there are about 20,000 reindeer in Enontekiö.
 Herding reindeer requires a deep understanding of nature and reindeer, the knowledge being handed down from one generation to the next.
 Gathering the herd for earmarking in the summer is a good example of these skills.